 GAAP and IFRS differ in how categories are arranged on a balance sheet.

-- GAAP: Requires assets in order of liquidity, with the most liquid assets listed first—that is, current assets, non-current assets, current liabilities, non-current liabilities, and owners’ equity.
+- GAAP: A typical balance sheet presents assets in order of liquidity, with the most liquid assets listed first—that is, current assets, non-current assets, current liabilities, non-current liabilities, and owners’ equity.

-- IFRS: Suggests putting assets in the opposite order of liquidity, with the least liquid assets listed first—that is, non-current assets, current assets, owners’ equity, non-current liabilities, and current liabilities.
+- IFRS: Allows putting assets in the opposite order of liquidity, although it’s common to list non-current assets first, followed by current assets, owners’ equity, non-current liabilities, and current liabilities.

 4. Asset revaluation